 The biggest advantage of having multiple skillsets is that it makes your profile highly sellable in the market.
 When you storm into the market with a diverse set of skills, there are chances that your different skills attract clients both individually as well as collectively, and will land a good bunch of projects on your desk.

 Moreover, there are a number of clients who prefer to have a ‘one-window solution’.
 Therefore, it may happen that rather than getting only a part of it, you get the entire project on the basis of your diversified skills which will probably bring in bigger profit margins.

 II.
 A Professional Chameleon

 A chameleon has a natural mechanism of changing the color of its skin to blend in with its surroundings in order to deal with a situation.
-‘Jack of all’ designers have the ability of being a professional chameleon and modify their profile to suit the needs of the project being offered.
+‘Jack of all’ designers have the ability to be a professional chameleon and modify their profile to suit the needs of the project being offered.
 Having multiple skills enables them to play any card from their deck of skills and win a project.

 III.
 More Productive

 Being highly productive is the biggest concern of a designer from any field or sub-field.
-For designers, productivity not only means financial gains but is a matter of mental and morale satisfaction.
+For designers, productivity not only means financial gains but is a matter of mental and moral satisfaction.
 In case of a design generalist, productivity almost never ends.
 Their multiple skills keep a steady flow of projects coming inwards, and they stay busy for most of their career.

 What Could Go Wrong?